btnguyenPersonal/classnotesS2021/coms472/problemSet4.md

 Prove each of the following assertions:
 a. α is valid if and only if True⊨α.

+True⊨False is false

+True⊨True is True

+therefore, α must always be true for the statement to be true

+Therefore α must be valid

 b.
 For any α, False⊨α.